davidlaprade/davidlaprade.github.io/_drafts/2019-01-29-my-biggest-doubt-about-btc.md

 etc. If your coins are greater than or equal in value to any of these, then you have a personally significant amount of value in Bitcoin.
 Losing this amount of money would probably _really matter_ to you.
 I say that most coins are probably personally significant for two reasons.
-First, because bitcoin has risen astronomically in value.
-Early adopters (who likely account for a large fraction of coin ownership) are rich (at least on paper) _from their Bitcoin_.
-Their fortunes were made by Bitcoin.
-Take it away, and they'd lose most of their wealth.
-Second, people routinely, openly, proudly broadcast that they _actually are_ putting personally significant amounts of money into Bitcoin.
+First, because of the statistics I cited earlier: 62% of coins are held by addresses that contain 100+ Bitcoin.
+Second, because people routinely, openly, proudly broadcast that they _actually are_ putting personally significant amounts of money into Bitcoin.
 People are putting their [life-savings](https://www.reddit.com/r/Bitcoin/comments/772kkf/trying_to_play_it_cool_with_my_life_savings_in/),